 Volume 25 (1) 2007: Academic censorship and research in astrology

-Cheques & Eurocheques (payable to: Correlation) should be sent to:
+Alternatively, payment by cheque (Sterling cheques & Eurocheques payable to: Correlation) can be sent to:

 The Membership Secretary, The Astrological Association, BCM 450, London, WC1N 3XX UK

 Phone +(0) 44 20 8880 4848, email: firstname.lastname@example.org